finos/FDC3/docs/api/ref/DesktopAgent.md

 Finds and raises an intent against apps registered with the desktop agent based purely on the type of the context data.

-The Desktop Agent SHOULD first resolve to a specific intent based on the provided context if more than one intent is available for the specified context.
+The desktop agent SHOULD first resolve to a specific intent based on the provided context if more than one intent is available for the specified context.
 This MAY be achieved by displaying a resolver UI.
 It SHOULD then resolve to a specific app to handle the selected intent and specified context.
 Alternatively, the specific app or app instance to target can also be provided, in which case any method of resolution SHOULD only consider intents supported by the specified application.

 Using `raiseIntentForContext` is similar to calling `findIntentsByContext`, and then raising an intent against one of the returned apps, except in this case the desktop agent has the opportunity to provide the user with a richer selection interface where they can choose both the intent and target app.